avijeetpal/Xray-Abnormality-Detection-MURA/README.md

 This project focuses on detecting musculoskeletal abnormalities from X-ray images using deep learning.
 The goal is to train and compare multiple models to classify normal vs abnormal bone conditions.

 ---
-**College Mini Project** — completed as a team project with [Avijeet Pal, Bhavya Singhal and Khushi Gupta].
+**College Mini Project** — completed as a team project with Avijeet Pal, Bhavya Singhal and Khushi Gupta.
 ## 📌 Project Overview

 - Developed a **deep learning pipeline** for X-ray image classification.